Investment Thesis

 Ten-year ambition, near-term discipline

-Build an operator-led portfolio of essential veterinary practices, starting with profitable small-animal clinics, acquiring one to three practices over the next 24 - 36 months on the way to a durable, high-integrity cash-flow engine.
+Build a professionally managed portfolio of mission-critical digital infrastructure businesses, starting with profitable managed IT providers, acquiring one to three over the next 24 - 36 months on the way to a durable, high-integrity cash-flow engine.
 The playbook stays simple: buy right, transition cleanly, run the fundamentals relentlessly, de-lever on schedule, and convert operational excellence into compounding long-term equity value.